-It’s so called ‘case fatality rate’ (CFR) = total number of deaths known by today divided divided by total number of known cases confirmed by today.
+Case fatality rate (ratio) (CFR) – a measure of the severity of a disease and is defined as the proportion of confirmed cases of a specified disease or condition which are fatal.
+CFR = total number of deaths known by today divided divided by total number of known cases confirmed by today.

 SARS 2003 epidemic already ended years ago, all patients either died or recovered.
-So, we can use this formula and the result tells us how many of confirmed cases died (a proportion).
+So, we can use CFR formula and the result tells us how many of confirmed cases died (a proportion).
+It was about 10%.

-But Novel Coronavirus patients (confirmed cases) are still being (most of them) sick in hospitals, many of them in ICUs.
+But COVID-19 patients (confirmed cases) are still being (most of them) sick in hospitals, many of them in ICUs.
 The virus doesn’t kill a person immediately.
 There is a lag between infection confirmation and death.
-It means, that, for example, by today (Feb 4, 2020) only those patients died, that have been registered as ‘confirmed cases’ a few days, probably a week, or even more than a week ago.
+It means, that by today only those patients died, that have been registered as ‘confirmed cases’ a few days, a week, or even a month ago.

 Median time (based on first 41 cases) between symptoms onset and admission into ICU – 10.5 days.
 And it’s not death yet.
 They got Coronavirus confirmation probably somewhere between symptoms onset and death.
 So, there is a lag between case confirmation and death.

-What does it mean for a fast growing epidemic (exponentially, e.g. +20-50% confirmed cases daily, like Coronavirus epidemic is growing).
-It means that current death/cases value is useless and real fatality rate probably is much greater than 2%.
-Most of about 17500 cases (by February 2) are new cases (7 days before there were only about 2800 cases).
-So, it’s more likely (if we assume that average lag between case confirmation and death is 7 days) that we have 362 deaths among 2800 cases = 13% case fatality rate.
+Most of about 17500 cases are new cases (7 days before there were only about 2800 cases).
+So, it’s more likely (if we assume that average lag between case confirmation and death is 7 days) that in reality we have 362 deaths not among 17500 cases, but among 2800 cases = 13% case fatality rate.
 It might be less than 13% if the lag is shorter, but it might be greater than 13% if the lag is longer.
-In reality the lag is not just one figure, it’s a distribution (for some people it’s shorter, for other people it’s longer).
-This method is also biased, we don’t have all required data to use this method, but it shows what is wrong with CFR = deaths/cases.
+In reality the lag is not just one figure, it’s a distribution – for some people it’s shorter, for other people it’s longer and it probably depends on sex, age and other factors.
+This method is also biased, we don’t have all required data (we don’t know lag distribution) to use this method, but it shows what is wrong with CFR.